How Amazon Helps Keep US Postal Service Alive (NASDAQ:AMZN)

 Amazon is known to collect and remit taxes in every required jurisdiction.

-“We have long supported Congressional action to solve the patchwork system of state and local laws,” the source told Benzinga.
+“[Amazon has] long supported Congressional action to solve the patchwork system of state and local laws,” the source told Benzinga.

 Retail